Marc1776/reading-notes-codefellows/class3.md

 o	Large project can have 1 repo for each section of the project (front end vs back end)

 o	Can live on github and/or my computer

+**cloning**
+By cloning the file, you have copied all versions of all files for a project.
+This command leads to the creation of a directory called “test,” with an initialized .git directory inside it, which has copies of all versions of all files for the specified project.
+The command also automatically checks out — or retrieves for editing — a copy of the newest version of the project.